shibowo/BRC-MovementFunk/README.md

 ## Credits
 Huge thanks to these individuals, this mod would not be the same without them.
-- YuriLewd ("And Yuri said, "Let there be MovementPlus." -Genesis 1:3")
+- YuriLewd ("And Yuri said, "Let there be MovementPlus" and there was MovementPlus." -Genesis 1:3)
 - RackBox
 - FracturedStar
 - LIMBSMITH